robert-westenberger/knowledgebase/mocks-requirements.md

 Same as mock page 2, but with the window closed and a terminal / command line open.
 The terminal / command line should not be maximized.
 It could be a similar size to the window on pages 1 and 2.

 ## Mock Page 4
 The following ui elements, layout doesnt matter.
-Doesn't even have to be on the "desktop", could just be on a blank screen.
-The screenshots here are just an example.
+Doesn't even have to be on the "desktop", could just be on a blank screen. **The screenshots here are just an example.**, doesn't need the same text, button placement, etc.
 1. Warning message
 ![27d3cf88a626932621de61e0f024df59.png](/27d3cf88a626932621de61e0f024df59.png)
 2. Error message